Schrrodinger/DSDV_project/README.md

 <!-- MOTIVATION -->
 ## Motivation
-This study explores the multifaceted impact of socio-economic, health, and environmental factors on life expectancy across various nations,  ultilizing a comprehensive dataset that spans several years.Through quantitative analysis, we aim to discern the relative importance of these variables, acknowledging the complex interplay between lifestyle choices, healthcare access, socio-economic status, and environmental conditionsin determining longevity.
+This study explores the multifaceted impact of socio-economic, health, and environmental factors on life expectancy across various nations, utilizing a comprehensive dataset that spans several years.
+Through quantitative analysis, we aim to discern the relative importance of these variables, acknowledging the complex interplay between lifestyle choices, healthcare access, socio-economic status, and environmental conditions in determining longevity.
 <p align="justify">

 </p>